Trauma-informed self defence

 -

-Your instructor in 2025 / 2026 is Maya D'Amour.
+Your instructor is Maya D'Amour.

 -

-They’re a mix of movement, games, reflection, options to discharge energy, and options to ground and regulate your nervous system.
+You’ll have options to discharge energy, and options to ground and regulate your nervous system.

 You’ll come away with a few fast and furious power moves to defuse a situation, and create space for yourself to think and act.